danhaggard/react-scroll-collapse/README.md

 import {reactScrollCollapse} from 'react-scroll-collapse';
 ```

-You will need to include the 'reactScrollCollapse' reducer in your top level reducer with
-the same state key (i.e. reactScrollCollapse).
+You will need to include the 'reactScrollCollapse' reducer in your top level reducer with the same state key (i.e. reactScrollCollapse).
 [See example](https://github.com/danhaggard/react-scroll-collapse/examples/reducers/index.js)

-### redux-saga
+### redux-saga Integration

 react-scroll-collapse also relies on [redux-saga](https://github.com/yelouafi/redux-saga)
-You will need to include 'reactScrollCollapseSagas' in your root saga - [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/sagas/index.js) - which in turn must be included in your redux middleware [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/stores/index.js)

 #### Importing the sagas:
 ```
 import {reactScrollCollapseSagas} from 'react-scroll-collapse';
 ```

+You will need to include 'reactScrollCollapseSagas' in your root saga - [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/sagas/index.js) - which in turn must be included in your redux middleware [See example](https://github.com/danhaggard/react-scroll-collapse/blob/master/examples/stores/index.js)

 Consult both the redux and redux-saga docs for more information about installing
 and using those libraries.